My Cart

 Meal ideas and planning tips from a self-proclaimed foodie and seasoned marathon runner.

 Most marathon and half marathon training plans follow a structure in which you increase your mileage weekly, often with one long training run every week.
-When determining what food regimen suits you, I recommend using each of your “long runs” as a dress rehearsal for the main event.
+When determining what marathon eating plan suits you, I recommend using each of your “long runs” as a dress rehearsal for the main event.
 It’s a great opportunity to get to know how your body responds to different types of foods and drinks.
 No single nutrition plan works for all athletes, so the best thing you can do is test out healthy foods, gels, chews, sports drinks, and homemade snacks to determine what helps you perform your best, so you’re set up for success on race day.

 What’s on my plate?